Managing Your Pipelines

 Running and Stopping Pipelines

-You can run or stop your pipelines manually, even when pipelines are in scheduled to run.
+You can run or stop your pipelines manually, even when pipelines are scheduled to run.

 1. Click The "Projects" module icon is a folder.
 Projects from the primary navigation menu.